cgtuebingen/SIGNeRF/README.md

 # Citation

-You can find our paper on [arXiv](https://arxiv.org/).
+You can find our paper on [arXiv](https://arxiv.org/), please consider citing, if you find this work useful:

-If you find the paper useful for your research, please consider citing:

 ```
 @inproceeding{signerf,